tresjoliebabe/code-dump/README.md

 The following **additional** features are implemented:

 - [X] List anything else that you can get done to improve the app functionality!
-A currency setting for Dollars and Euros.
+A currency setting for Dollars and Euros; and Dark and Light themes.

 ## Video Walkthrough